Divorce Lawyers in Hunterdon County

 Generally, spouses without children, property, or debts can expect the divorce process to be finished in as little as 3 to 6 months.
 When there are more complex issues to resolve, a divorce can take a year or more to be completed.

-What Are the Different Types of Divorce?
+What Are the Grounds For Divorce?

 New Jersey offers divorce based on both no-fault and at-fault grounds.